IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_syllabus.md

 ## Welcome to Senior Project In Digital Media!

 **What is Senior Project in Digital Media?** Senior Project in Digital Media is the capstone course for the Integrated Digital Media program.
-Senior Project in Digital Media mirrors the creative process that professional artists, designers, creative technologists, and entrepreneurs must practice throughout their entire careers.
+This course mirrors the creative process that professional artists, designers, creative technologists, and entrepreneurs must practice throughout their entire careers.
+In order to succeed, this course requires you to devote a lot of time and effort outside of class, throughout the entire semester.

 The primary goal for the student is to develop a hunger and passion for self-directed, life-long learning and creativity.
 To achieve this students will involve themselves in a semester-long capstone project that includes a robust investigation of all phases of the creative process, including research, design, development, and user testing for the production of a substantial and mature body of work, representing their creative and conceptual skills as artists, designers, creative technologists, and/or entrepreneurs.